annweideman/busi-bees/README.md

-# Biostatistics Undergraduate Summer Internships (BUSI)

-Are your undergraduates looking for a way to stay "BUSI" over the summer?
+# Are your undergraduates looking for a way to stay "BUSI" over the summer?
 Is your Biostatistics department too quiet over the summer?
 Are your graduate students thirsty for opportunities to mentor budding statisticians?
 UNC-Chapel Hill has crafted the perfect template for you to launch a successful summer program.

 ## Why We Started BUSI